English name: Asian Grass Frog (aka “Cricket Frog”, “Ricefield Frog”, “Paddy Frog”)

 Thai name: Kob nong, Kiat e-mo, Kiat bak-m

 Description: Up to 6cm long.
-A medium-sized frog with a long narrow snout and raised bump on its back.
-Broken-up skin ridges are seen in lines across the entire top of the body.
-Body is brown or gray with a yellow, tan, or green stripe down the middle that may be wide, narrow, or completely absent.
-Often has dark brown or black markings as well, especially on the lips.
+A medium-sized frog with a long narrow snout.
+Broken-up skin ridges make lines across the top of the body.
+Body is brown or gray with a yellow, tan, or green stripe down the middle that may be wide, narrow, or sometimes absent.
+Often has dark brown or black markings as well.
+Lips have alternating dark/light bands.
 Underside is white.

 Tadpoles can be up to 4cm long.
 They are oval-shaped with a tail twice as long as the body.
 Body is brown or gray on top and silver on the bottom.